mgenware/qing-dialog/README.md

 - `overlay-open`: fires when an overlay is opened.
 - `overlay-close`: fires when an overlay is closed.
+- `overlay-dismiss`: fires when an overlay is being dismissed (still visible).
 - `overlay-esc-down`: fires when ESC key is pressed.

 ### CSS Shadow Parts